rajpatel8/Quantumania/Report.md

-# Quantum Cryptographic Scanner
+# Post-Quantum Cryptography Migration Assessment Tool
 ## Comprehensive Project Report

 ---

 ## Executive Summary

-The **Quantum Cryptographic Scanner** is a sophisticated cybersecurity tool designed to identify and assess quantum-vulnerable cryptographic implementations in software codebases.
+The **Post-Quantum Cryptography Migration Assessment Tool** is a sophisticated cybersecurity solution developed by a collaborative six-member team as part of COMP-8677 Advanced Topics in Computer Security coursework at the University of Windsor.
+This comprehensive tool is designed to identify and assess quantum-vulnerable cryptographic implementations in software codebases.
 As quantum computing advances towards practical cryptographic attacks, this tool addresses the critical need for organizations to evaluate their cryptographic infrastructure's quantum readiness and plan migration strategies to post-quantum cryptography (PQC) standards.

 ---